25 Best Things to Do on Molokai, Hawaiʻi

 18. Molokai Helicopter Tour (Maui)

-That being said, all Molokai sea cliff helicopter tours leave out of Maui, meaning that a helicopter tour along the North Shore of Molokai is truly a Maui-only adventure!
+That said, all Molokai sea cliff helicopter tours leave out of Maui, meaning that a helicopter tour along the North Shore of Molokai is truly a Maui-only adventure!

 This is another reason why I believe that a Hawaiʻi trip to Molokai could easily be broken up with another island, like Maui.